 - While the tart crust is baking make the lemon curd.
 Place a strainer over a large bowl and a spatula, near the stove.

 - In a nonreactive saucepan, combine the eggs yolks, whole eggs and sugar and whisk until well blended.
 Stir in the lemon juice, lemon zest, and butter.

 - Cook the mixture over medium-low heat, whisking constantly until the mixture is thickened and 185 degrees F. When the mixture has thickened and reached a temperature of 185 degrees F pour into the strainer.
 Do not let the curd boil or it will curdle.
 Press the curd through the strainer with a spatula into the bowl.

 - Scrape the lemon curd into the pre-baked tart shell and bake for 10 minutes.
 Remove it from the oven and cool to room temperature.

-- NOTE: If not making the the tart right way, you can store the curd in the refrigerator up to 1 week.
+- NOTE: The ingredients for the tart can be made in advance.
+The curd can be made one (1) week in advance.
 After making the lemon curd cover the surface of the curd with plastic wrap, gently pressing the plastic wrap onto the surface of the curd.
 Place the curd in the refrigerator and chill.
 Place it in a sealed container.
 When ready to make your tart bring the curd to room temperature, stir it to loosen it up and follow the directions above.

 - Scrape the meringue into a pastry bag fitted with a star tip and pipe a ring around the perimeter of the tart.
 Or spread in a ring around the tart with a spatula.
 Use a kitchen torch to toast and brown the meringue.